pottereric/pottereric.github.com/_posts/2015-01-19-ScriptCS-Arduino-controlled-Nerf-gun.markdown

 To make it more interactive, I started controlling the Arduino with the [ScriptCS-Arduino](http://www.humbletoolsmith.com/2014/04/04/Getting-Started-With-ScriptCS-Arduino/) library.
 This made it controllable from my laptop.

 A few weeks later, I came across an old 5 disk CD changer.
+I decided to use this to rotate the gun horizontally, allowing me to aim it in different directions.
 I took out most of the electronics and soldered longer wires onto the motor that spins the tray.
 I wired the motor up to the 24V source I was using for the solenoid and controlled that with another TIP120.

 [![](/img/posts/ScriptCS-Arduino-controlled-nerf-gun/Circuit.png)](/img/posts/ScriptCS-Arduino-controlled-nerf-gun/Circuit.png)

 In the original version, the wires went straight from the Arduino up to the solenoid.
-The was functional, but it meant that if I spun it around too much, the wires would get twisted or unplugged.
+This was functional, but it meant that if I spun it around too much, the wires would get twisted or unplugged.
 This got old after a few weeks.

 I decided that I wanted the gun to spin freely, but I needed away to get the control voltage up to the solenoid.
 Inspired by Ben Heck's [Steampunk Persistence of Vision Display](https://www.youtube.com/watch?v=1reDoTu6L5w "Steampunk Persistence of Vision Display"), I mounted two metal rings on the bottom of the CD tray.

 [![](/img/posts/ScriptCS-Arduino-controlled-nerf-gun/rings.JPG)](/img/posts/ScriptCS-Arduino-controlled-nerf-gun/rings.JPG)

 On the base, I mounted to spring mounted contacts that would create a connection to the rings above.
-The allows the circuit to be complete no matter what position the CD tray was in.
+The allows the circuit to be complete no matter what position the CD tray is in.
 If I had a 3D printer like Ben Heck, the build would have been much cleaner.

 [![](/img/posts/ScriptCS-Arduino-controlled-nerf-gun/contacts.JPG)](/img/posts/ScriptCS-Arduino-controlled-nerf-gun/contacts.JPG)